Did Kris Marshall Leaves 'Death In Paradise' To Be the New 'Dr. Who?'

 Death in Paradise has become known for switching around lead characters mid season, as the first detective, played by Ben Miller, was literally killed in the first episode of the third season, making way for Kris Marshall’s character to take his place.

-The Telegraph said that many Dr. Who fans can’t see Kris Marshall in the lead role as the doctor, as he is famous for roles where he plays dopey/goofy characters like Humphrey Goodman, and Colin Frissel in Love Actually.
+The Telegraph said that many Dr. Who fans can’t see Kris Marshall in the lead role as the doctor, as he is famous for roles where he plays dopey/goofy characters like Humphrey Goodman in Death in Paradise and Colin Frissel in Love Actually.
 But sources say that it’s too late to make statements to the fact that Kris Marshall should not be cast as Dr. Who, because he has already started shooting.

 “Kris Marshall has already joined the cast and will regenerate at the end of this series, not in the Christmas special.
 They won’t risk a woman Doctor.
 They want a David Tennant type.”